George Piro: Subsequent career

 By 2007, Piro was serving as Supervisor of the FBI's Joint Terrorism Task Force in the Washington Field Office.

 Piro was listed as being a Special Agent in Charge of the FBI Field Office in Miami in January 2017 when he served as the agency's spokesman concerning the FBI's investigation of the Fort Lauderdale airport shooting.

-On October 18, 2017, FBI Director Christopher Wray announced the appointment of George Piro as the Assistant Director of the International Operations Division at FBI Headquarters in Washington, D.C.
+On October 18, 2017, FBI Director Christopher Wray announced the appointment of George Piro as the assistant director of the International Operations Division at FBI Headquarters in Washington, D.C.

-UFC anti-doping program administrator

 On October 12, 2023, the Ultimate Fighting Championship, a mixed martial arts promotion, announced that Piro would be leading the company's anti-doping program.